 William Byron has ascended the professional ranks of auto racing more rapidly than anyone in recent memory.
-Going into his third season in the NASCAR Cup Series and second with seven-time champion crew chief Chad Knaus, Byron is poised to add to his already impressive racing résumé when he climbs back behind the wheel of the iconic No. 24 Chevrolet Camaro ZL1 1LE race car for Hendrick Motorsports in 2020.
+Going into his fourth season in the NASCAR Cup Series, the Charlotte, N.C. native reunites with crew chief Rudy Fugle who led him to victories in the Truck Series.
+In 2021, Byron is poised to add to his already impressive racing résumé when he climbs back behind the wheel of the iconic No. 24 Chevrolet Camaro ZL1 1LE race car for Hendrick Motorsports.

 Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the NASCAR Gander RV & Outdoors Truck Series.
 By the end of his season driving for Kyle Busch Motorsports, he had racked up an astounding seven victories, 3,248 laps led and three pole positions en route to rookie of the year honors.
 Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in series history.